FabianRoger/Bacteria_BEF_Scale/README.md

 The script also reproduces additional statistics and values reported only in text.

-In addition, to reproduce the statistics regarding how many publications were searched, included etc. that are reported in the text, download and execture the following script:
+In addition, to reproduce the statistics regarding how many publications were searched, included etc. that are reported in the text, download and execute the following script:

 + meta_analysis_data_assessment_script.R